isaaccorley/geopool/README.md

   <img src="paper/figures/hero.png" width="400"/>
 </p>

 As geospatial foundation models shift from patch-level to pixel-level embeddings, practitioners must aggregate thousands of pixel vectors into patch representations.
-The default choice — mean pooling — discards within-patch variability and can drop accuracy by **>10%** under spatial shift.
 We benchmark **13 pooling methods** across **3 GFMs** (AlphaEarth, OlmoEarth, Tessera) on EuroSAT land-cover classification and release **EuroSAT-Embed**: 81,000 embedding GeoTIFFs for reproducible pooling research.
+Across the benchmark, simple distributional pooling methods improve spatial-split performance over mean pooling and substantially reduce the random-to-spatial generalization gap.

 ## 📊 Key Results

-**GeM pooling** is a drop-in replacement for mean pooling: **+5% spatial accuracy** without increasing embedding dimensionality.
-For maximum accuracy, **Stats pooling** (min/max/mean/std) reaches peak performance at 4x the embedding size.
-Richer pooling schemes reduce the geographic generalization gap by up to **40%** relative to mean pooling.
+**Stats pooling** (min/max/mean/std) is the strongest default: for linear probes it improves average spatial accuracy from **87.3%** to **93.0%** and cuts the random-to-spatial gap from **8.8 pp** to **3.8 pp**. **Covariance pooling** reaches the best accuracy on two of three encoders when higher dimensionality is acceptable, while **mean+max** is another strong low-complexity option with a small spatial generalization gap.

 <p align="center">
   <img src="paper/figures/random_vs_spatial.png" width="700"/>